cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Border_Gateway_Protocol_-_BGP.md

 ## Configure BGP Peering Relationships across Switches

-<span id="src-8362926_indexterm-CEC541A86A7746A467E014DC37B93D31">A
-</span>BGP peering relationship is typically initiated with the
-`neighbor x.x.x.x remote-as [internal|external]` command.
+A BGP peering relationship is typically initiated with the `neighbor x.x.x.x remote-as [internal|external]` command.

 Specifying *internal* signifies an iBGP peering; that is, the neighbor only creates or accepts a connection with the specified neighbor if the remote peer AS number matches this BGP AS number.

-<span id="src-8362926_indexterm-87294B402A60BDF2337FC6EE17268B58">Specifying
-</span>*external* signifies an eBGP peering; that is, the neighbor will
-only create a connection with the neighbor if the remote peer AS number does **not** match this BGP AS number.
+Specifying *external* signifies an eBGP peering; that is, the neighbor will only create a connection with the neighbor if the remote peer AS number does **not** match this BGP AS number.

 You can make this distinction using the `neighbor` command or the `peer-group` command.